 Complete the application form on the Finance Authority website.

 To be eligible, the project must be an energy efficiency retrofit to an existing building.

 2. Energy Assessment Process

 The process begins with an energy assessment (ASHRAE II), also referred to as an energy audit.
 The client may select a company or individual to perform the audit and if so, the auditor will need to be approved by the Finance Authority.
-The Finance Authority can also provide an auditor or provide pre-approved auditors for the selection (list to be developed).
+The Finance Authority can also provide an auditor or provide pre-approved auditors for the selection.

 For projects which incorporate advance technologies or renewable energy, a project and technology review (feasibility study) may be required.
 The Finance Authority program advisors can assist with this process.

 All projects must be technically and economically feasible.
 The report provided from the energy assessment will recommend several energy conservation measures with energy savings, equipment cost and pay backs.

 Once the energy assessment is received, a decision needs to be made by the building owners about the size and the scope of the project, the desired term of the financing and the project payback.